-The Rush University experience is unique because of the carefully crafted academic, clinical, and research curriculum paired with Rush University Medical Center.
+The RUSH University experience is unique because of the carefully crafted academic, clinical, and research curriculum paired with RUSH University Medical Center.
 As part of this students participate in a clinical experience during every semester of the program, beginning in week 4 of the first semester.
-Rush University utilizes the Practitioner-Teacher-Investigator (PTI) model, meaning OT faculty members have many different roles, including teaching, research, and practice.
+RUSH University utilizes the Practitioner-Teacher-Investigator (PTI) model, meaning OT faculty members have many different roles, including teaching, research, and practice.
 Additionally, RUSH OT practitioners support students' learning by sharing their expertise in the classroom and supervising clinical experiences.
-Enabling students to learn from current practitioners in a variety of professional practice settings in addition to the faculty.
+This allows students to learn from current practitioners in a variety of professional practice settings, in addition to the faculty.

-Furthermore, our doctoral coursework series builds students' leadership, advocacy, and independence with program development.
-Rush University graduates are equipped with clinical skills as well as leadership skills to move the profession forward.
+Furthermore, our doctoral coursework builds students' leadership, advocacy, and independence with program development.
+RUSH University graduates are equipped with clinical skills as well as leadership skills to move the profession forward.

 RUSH values our small class size of 36 students.
-We have a 1:4.5 faculty-to-student ratio, and value the relationships we build with our students in the classroom, through advising, and clinical supervision.
+We have a 1:4.5 faculty-to-student ratio and value the relationships we build with our students in the classroom, through advising, and clinical supervision.

-Is There Part-time, fully online, or non-traditional option?
+Is there a part-time, fully online, or non-traditional option?

 No. The program is designed to be primarily in-person Monday-Friday between 8:00 am and 5:00 pm.
-The program has a few online courses, including an interdisciplinary statistical methods course and an interprofessional education course in which OTD students collaborate with students from other disciplines and engage with healthcare service users.
+The program has a few online courses, including an interdisciplinary statistical methods course and an interprofessional patient-centered team course in which OTD students collaborate with students from other disciplines and engage with healthcare service users.